renoise/xrnx/docs/guide/song.md

 ### Track Devices and Parameters

-Once you have a device chain, you can iterate over its ([`renoise.AudioDevice`](../API/renoise/renoise.AudioDevice.md)) and ([`renoise.DeviceParameter`](../API/renoise/renoise.DeviceParameter.md)).
+Once you have a device chain, you can iterate over its devices [`renoise.AudioDevice`](../API/renoise/renoise.AudioDevice.md) and parameters [`renoise.DeviceParameter`](../API/renoise/renoise.DeviceParameter.md).
 The first device in a track's chain is always the "Mixer" device, which contains the track's built-in parameters like volume and panning.

 ```lua
 local selected_track = renoise.song().selected_track
 local mixer_device = selected_track.devices[1]

 print("Parameters for '" .. mixer_device.display_name .. "':")

 for _, param in ipairs(mixer_device.parameters) do
   print(string.format("  - %s: %s", param.name, param.value_string))
 end